 - Category challenges: Earning 5% back is great, but eligible purchase categories are limited.
 If you frequently shop online from many retailers, at wholesale clubs, at drug stores, or home improvement stores, or spend a lot on travel or entertainment (other than movie theaters), this card won’t reward you for those popular categories.
 As well, choosing between groceries, restaurants, or gas for your 2% category may be difficult as these tend to be common, high-spend categories for most people.

 - Foreign transaction fee: This isn't the best card to use for international purchases.
-With its foreign transaction fee, you'll pay up to 3% on purchases made in a currency other than U.S. dollars, and on purchases made in U.S. dollars.
+With its foreign transaction fee, you'll pay up to 3% on purchases made in a currency other than U.S. dollars and 2% on purchases made in U.S. dollars.

 - Quarterly registration window required: While you do get the flexibility to choose your cash-back categories, you have to sign up by the deadline to earn bonus rewards.
 Otherwise, purchases in bonus categories will only earn 1% back instead of 2% or 5%.